 The flow chart below describes the various oversight levels identifying and monitoring ESG risks throughout the organization.
 The cadence of risk management committee meetings provides a good forum for ESG risk discussions and prioritization of action plans.

 UGI distributes energy products and solutions, primarily fossil fuels.
 As such, the move to a lower carbon economy presents both opportunities and risks to the Company.
-Employing our existing risk assessment methodology and framework, the Enterprise Risk Management group has identified a number of potential enterprise level risks that are influenced by climate change.
+Employing our existing risk assessment methodology and framework, the ERM group has identified a number of potential enterprise level risks that are influenced by climate change.

-We bucket our enterprise level climate risk into the following three areas:
+We classify our enterprise level climate risk into the following three areas:

-- Weather Risk – uncertainty and extreme variability in weather patterns and rising temperatures induced by climate change affects demand volumes for our energy products, particularly in the winter months.
+- Weather Risk – Uncertainty and extreme variability in weather patterns and rising temperatures induced by climate change affect demand volumes for our energy products, particularly in the winter months.

 We have identified key risk drivers, controls, gaps and action plans for each of the three climate change risk areas mentioned above.
 The proposed action plans and business initiatives have also been discussed with the business units and communicated to the risk oversight committees.

-In Fiscal 2021, UGI’s ERM program is extending the risk management framework to specifically address climate risk, particularly in identifying key drivers and action plans to address short- and long-term impacts to the Company.
-UGI will prioritize the climate-related risks and establish pathways to design and align mitigation actions for each risk.
-In any de-carbonization effort, transition risks are likely to gain prominence as UGI moves to address opportunities and risks resulting from climate change.
-A transition risk framework approach will need to be considered to formally implement the de-carbonization strategies and to better understand both the benefits and impacts of climate change.
-We think this formal approach will position UGI to identify and address emerging risks and position the Company to capture any emerging opportunities.
+In any decarbonization effort, transition risks are likely to gain prominence as UGI moves to address opportunities and risks resulting from climate change.
+A transition risk framework approach will need to be considered to formally implement the decarbonization strategies and to better understand both the benefits and impacts of climate change.
+We think this formal approach will position UGI to identify and address emerging risks and capture any emerging opportunities.
 The types of climate-related risks within the transition risk framework will generally fall into such categories as Market & Technology risks, Policy & Legal risks and Reputation risk.
 The identified risks within our current ERM assessment that reflect potential transition risks with climate change as a potential driver are: